matloff/revisit/README.md

 Both text-based and graphical (GUI) interfaces are available.
 The GUI uses RStudio *add-ins*.
-The text-based version provides more flexiblity, while the GUI provides convenience.
+The text-based version provides more flexibility, while the GUI provides convenience.

 ### First example